green3g/spectre-canjs/sp-form/guides/FormSubmitEvent.md

-@typedef {can.Event} form-widget.ViewModel.events.formSubmit submit
+@typedef {can.Event} sp-form.ViewModel.events.formSubmit submit
-@parent form-widget.ViewModel.events
+@parent sp-form.ViewModel.events
 @option {can.Map} formObject The form object that is saved
 @description